makrai/notes/butt06-case.md

     (Bierwisch 1983, 1986, Bierwisch and Schreuder 1992)
   * Semantic Form (SF) represents that subset of conceptual knowledge which is relevant for the linguistic system
-    * distinct from our conceptual and world knowledge, but interacts with it.
+    * distinct from our conceptual and world knowledge, but interacts with it
   * in line with Jackendoff’s assumptions, as is the idea that
   * thematic roles can be read off the lexically decomposed SF
   * thematic roles are the subset of SF information which interacts with synt